If you can say one, two, three, that is a good start.

 - The class has 27 students.

-Style rules can change depending on the kind of writing, but for learners, the most useful first goal is simple:
+Style rules can vary, but for learners the first goal is simpler:

 - know the word